Leggi questo post in: Italiano

 Do NOT topstitch!
 I always topstitch when installing zippers to keep the seam allowances from getting caught in the zipper teeth, but the felted wool is very thick so it’s not easy to do this with a zipper foot.
 In any case, the zipper will not be continually opened and closed and the pillow form fills out the zipper area so that it looks nice.

-Clip the two bottom corners (more on clipping and notching here) and trim the seam allowance in the zipper area (as seen in picture #3) to reduce bulk.
+Clip the two bottom corners (read this lesson to learn more about clipping and notching) and trim the seam allowance in the zipper area (as seen in picture #3) to reduce bulk.

 4. Turn the pillow cover right side out through the unzipped zipper, poke out the corners and zip it up without catching the seam allowances, and you’re done!